Holhudhoo: Economy

 Holhudhoo's economy has been fishing and agriculture based until the early 1990s.
 The island current economy is supported by people working in the resorts and construction industry.

 In the island jobs are mainly provided by Meynaa School, Island Council, Health center and utilities.

 In addition, shops and restaurants also provide jobs.

 Education

 The island boasts one of the oldest schools in Maldives.
 Meynaa School was found in 1947 by Ibrahim Meynaa Kaleyfaanu.
 The school currently teaches up to 12th standard. in addition Holhudhoo Pre School provide education for small children.
-The islands Literacy Rate is 96.73.
+The islands Literacy Rate is 98.73.

+Divisions (Vili)

+Holhudhoo is divided into 2 main neighbourhoods which are Irumathi Avah (East) and Hulhangu Avah (West).

+These 2 Avah are subdivided into 6 smaller neighbourhoods also known as vilis.

 Health

 Holhudhoo has a health center, which can cater for minor diseases and public health.
 However for major health problems, the people usually take a boat ride to Manadhoo Atoll Health center, Ugoofaaru Regional Hospital or Male'.